lauchblatt/LessingSentimentEmotionCorpus/README.md

 - <b>Annotation3_Polarity_differentiated</b>: negative/positive; the differentiated polarity annotation by annotator 3
 - <b>Annotation4_Polarity_differentiated</b>: negative/positive; the differentiated polarity annotation by annotator 4
 - <b>Annotation5_Polarity_differentiated</b>: negative/positive; the differentiated polarity annotation by annotator 5
+- <b>Annotation{1-5}_{Anger, Anticipation, Disgust, Fear, Joy, Sadness, Surprise, Trust}</b>: present/not_present; if the specific emotion is present or not present in the rated speech

 ## Further Reading
 Besides the above paper you can find out more about this corpus and analysis we performed with it in the following papers:

 Schmidt, T. & Burghardt, M. (2018).
 An Evaluation of Lexicon-based Sentiment Analysis Techniques for the Plays of Gotthold Ephraim Lessing.
-In: Proceedings of the Second Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (pp. 139-149).
-Santa Fe, New Mexico: Association for Computational Linguistics.
+In: <em>Proceedings of the Second Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature</em> (pp. 139-149).
+Santa Fe, New Mexico: Association for Computational Linguistics. <a href="https://www.aclweb.org/anthology/W18-4516.pdf">[pdf]</a>

 Schmidt, T. & Burghardt, M. (2018).
 Toward a Tool for Sentiment Analysis for German Historic Plays.
-In: Piotrowski, M. (ed.), COMHUM 2018: Book of Abstracts for the Workshop on Computational Methods in the Humanities 2018 (pp. 46-48).
-Lausanne, Switzerland: Laboratoire laussannois d'informatique et statistique textuelle.
+In: Piotrowski, M. (ed.), <em>COMHUM 2018: Book of Abstracts for the Workshop on Computational Methods in the Humanities 2018</em> (pp. 46-48).
+Lausanne, Switzerland: Laboratoire laussannois d'informatique et statistique textuelle. <a href="http://ceur-ws.org/Vol-2155/schmidt.pdf">[pdf]</a>

 Schmidt, T., Burghardt, M. & Dennerlein, K. (2018). „Kann man denn auch nicht lachend sehr ernsthaft sein?“ – Zum Einsatz von Sentiment Analyse-Verfahren für die quantitative Untersuchung von Lessings Dramen.
-In Book of Abstracts, DHd 2018.
+In <em>Book of Abstracts, DHd 2018</em>. <a href="https://epub.uni-regensburg.de/37579/1/Self-Archiving-Version_DHd-2018.pdf">[pdf]</a>